e271828e/Flight.jl/docs/notes/design/framework_spec.md

 component at roughly the closure's weight, removing the pressure.
 Its call sites migrate to scenario components, not devices.

-**Manual event triggering needs no mechanism:** a root input slot plus a Tier-1 guard reading it (levels doctrine: latched commands or counters), already expressible in settled machinery — the demos' engine start/stop buttons are `u`-writes today.
+**Manual event triggering needs no mechanism:** a root input slot plus a boundary-detected guard reading it (levels doctrine: latched commands or counters), already expressible in settled machinery — the demos' engine start/stop buttons are `u`-writes today.